-In a warmer world, the atmosphere is expected to hold more water vapour which itself is an important greenhouse gas.
-The strongly positive water-vapour feedback is defined as the response of column-integrated atmospheric moisture to changes in climate resulting from an external perturbation in radiative forcing (see feedback diagram in Figure 5b).
-For example, when the tropical ocean warms as a result of a CO2 induced increase in downwelling LW radiation, the Clausius Clapeyron relationship (see glossary) leads to an increase in the evaporation of water into the atmosphere (Bohren and Albrecht, 1998).
+In a warmer world, the atmosphere is expected to hold more water vapour, which is itself an important greenhouse gas.
+The strongly positive water vapour feedback is defined as the response of column-integrated atmospheric moisture to changes in climate resulting from an external perturbation in radiative forcing (see feedback diagram in Fig. 5b).
 For example, when the tropical ocean warms as a result of a CO2-induced increase in downwelling LW radiation, the Clausius-Clapeyron relationship (see glossary) leads to an increased ability of the atmosphere to carry water vapour that evaporated from the ocean (Bohren and Albrecht, 1998).
 As water vapour absorbs radiation across a large part of the infrared spectrum (Tipping and Ma, 1995), increased water vapour leads to increased atmospheric absorption of surface-emitted radiation, a reduction in outgoing LW radiation (OLR), and an increase in downwelling LW radiation to the surface.
 If atmospheric relative humidity remains constant when temperature increases, as suggested by observations and models, then the water vapour feedback approximately doubles the Earth's equilibrium climate sensitivity to a doubling of CO2 concentrations (relative to a theoretical no-feedback case) (Manabe and Wetherald, 1967).

-The moist adiabatic lapse rate is the vertical gradient of tropospheric temperature with altitude (due to vertical pressure changes and taking condensation/freezing into account).
-As the moist adiabatic lapse rate decreases with increasing surface temperature, the first order effect of a lapse rate feedback is expected to be negative (Cess, 1975; Wetherald and Manabe, 1986) (see feedback diagram in Figure 5b).
+The moist adiabatic lapse rate is the vertical gradient of tropospheric temperature with altitude (due to vertical pressure changes and taking condensation or freezing into account).
+As the moist adiabatic lapse rate decreases with increasing surface temperature, the first-order effect of a lapse rate feedback is expected to be negative (Cess, 1975; Wetherald and Manabe, 1986) (see feedback diagram in Fig. 5b).
 Often, the addition of a longwave absorber tends to cool the atmosphere but warms the surface, thus increasing the vertical lapse rate.
-This is balanced by convection (see glossary) stabilising the atmosphere back towards a moist adiabatic profile.
+This is balanced by convection (see glossary) stabilizing the atmosphere back towards a moist adiabatic profile.
 Especially in tropical regions, a stronger warming of the troposphere as compared to the surface occurs under increased greenhouse gas concentrations in the atmosphere.
-This effect results in a negative feedback to climate due to an increase in thermal emission to space (Boucher et al., 2013; Bony et al., 2006).